incendies/emreozdiyarcv/index.md

 ## Experience
 `December 2023 - now`
-__ Freelance Full Stack Developer and Game Developer _mostly full stack and game development projects_
+__ Freelance Full Stack Developer and Game Developer _mostly full stack and game development projects
+- Working with some of the individual and startup projects with using NodeJS, ExpressJS, NextJS, React, Typescript, PHP everything on your need.

 `October 2022 - December 2023`
 __wealthofgeeks.com and bosslevelgamer.com__, USA,
 _Senior SEO Specialist_
+- I was responsible for technical SEO tasks such as URL structure, crawling and indexing APIs, structured data, 301 redirects, 404 pages, xml sitemaps, and Google Search Console.
+I also fixed every other SEO problem.

 `Jun 2018 - July 2022`
 __Freelance Software Developer__, Upwork, Fiverr